BIOP/ArgoLight_analysis_tool/README.md

 - Activate the update sites **OMERO 5.5-5.6** and **PTBIOP** (On Fiji, go on `Help -> Update...`, then click on `Manage Update sites`)
 - Restart Fiji

+Remarque : the plugin works with [simple-omero-client](https://github.com/GReD-Clermont/simple-omero-client) API (v5.15.0 or later).

 ## Requirements

 - Your slide should be an ArgoLight Slide.
 The slide must contain the field-of-rings patterns because it is the one used for the analysis.